 Lacking economic purpose, Hungary's embrace of China's Belt and Road central to Orbán's foreign policy manoeuvres

 For years, the Hungarian government has been trying to forge a closer partnership with China, yet it has very little to show for it.
-The latest ‘flagship project’ of Hungary-China cooperation, the planned Budapest-Belgrade railway is a prime example of why the supposedly ‘win-win’ ties fail to materialise: huge delays, skyrocketing costs and the lack of clear purpose mar China's first foray into the EU railway market.
+The latest ‘flagship project’ of Hungary-China cooperation, the planned modernisation of the Budapest-Belgrade railway is a prime example of the reasons: huge delays, skyrocketing costs and the lack of clear purpose mar China's first foray into the EU railway market.
 While it does not make sense from an economic perspective, the project might be better understood as one of PM Viktor Orbán's unorthodox foreign policy moves.

-Not many eyebrows were raised at the annual Belt and Road Forum for International Cooperation in Beijing in late April when Hungarian FM Péter Szijjártó announced that the public procurement contract for the modernisation of the Hungarian section of the planned Budapest-Belgrade railroad had been awarded to a Chinese-led consortium.
+Not many eyebrows were raised at the annual Belt and Road Forum for International Cooperation in Beijing in late April when Hungarian FM Péter Szijjártó announced that the public procurement contract for the modernisation of the Hungarian section of the railroad connecting the Hungarian and Serbian capitals, Budapest and Belgrade, had been awarded to a Chinese-led consortium.

 The project has been in the making for years: China, Serbia and Hungary signed a memorandum of understanding on upgrading the rail route in December 2014, emphasising that it will serve as “a corridor between China and Europe”.
 It was clear from the start that as with other projects of the Belt and Road Initiative (BRI for short), the construction was to be financed with Chinese loans, and Chinese companies were expected to do the majority of the work.